brobeson/tmft/readme.md

 ### Running a Smoke Test

 The smoke test provides a quick indication if changes to the code cause errors or degrade performance.
-Before running the smoke test, ensure the `random_seed` is set to 0 in [tracking/options.yaml](tracking/options.yaml).
-To run the smoke test, run `python3 -m tracking.run_tracker --seq Deer`, or launch the Smoke Test debug configuration in VS Code.
+To run the smoke test, run `python3 -m experiments.run --smoke-test Deer`, or launch the Smoke Test debug configuration in VS Code.

+> **NOTE**
+> The smoke test seeds the random number generators with 0.
+> This makes the smoke test deterministic so we know that performance changes are due to code changes.

 #### Original MDNet-based Algorithm